Intellegamus/intellegamus/README.md

 <li><p>🤔 I have strong Logical and Analytical skills, which is proven by the ALVA Logic Test (my score is 9 out of 10 or TOP 93rd-98th percentile).</p></li>
 <li><p>🧩 I am crazy about quests, quizzes and brainteasers.
 And I don't give up until I solve one.</p></li>
 </ul>
-<p>And finally, I'm eager to make this world more data-driven.
+<p>And finally, I'm going to make this world more data-driven.
 Are you with me?</p>

 ## Contact me
 🔗<a href='https://www.linkedin.com/in/dzmitry-makarchuk/'>Dzmitry Makarchuk | LinkedIn</a>